junxit/us-congress-bills-113/metadata.md

 - 2013-06-06 — Introduced in House
 - 2013-06-06 — Referred to the Committee on Education and the Workforce, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-06-06 — Referred to the Committee on Education and the Workforce, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2013-06-19 — Ordered to be Reported (Amended) by the Yeas and Nays: 23 - 16.
+- 2013-07-11 — Committee on Financial Services discharged.
+- 2013-07-11 — Committee on Financial Services discharged.
+- 2013-07-11 — Placed on the Union Calendar, Calendar No. 108.
+- 2013-07-11 — Reported (Amended) by the Committee on Education and the Workforce.
+H. Rept.
+113-150, Part I.
+- 2013-07-11 — Reported (Amended) by the Committee on Education and the Workforce.
+H. Rept.
+113-150, Part I.